rsuite/rsuite/docs/pages/components/date-picker/en-US/index.md

 ### Disable input

-`DatePicker` allows date and time input via keyboard by default, if you wish to disable it, you can disable editing by setting `editable={false}`.
+`DatePicker` allows date and time input via keyboard by default, if you wish to disable it, you can disable input by setting `editable={false}`.

 <!--{include:`editable.md`}-->